soupslurpr/Matcha-TTS/README.md

 python matcha/train.py experiment=ljspeech trainer.devices=[0,1]
 ```

-TODO() steps seems to be a good stopping point.
+499 epochs seems to be a good stopping point.
+At that point, train_dur_loss is ~0.3722, and val_dur_loss is ~0.3627 and
+val_dur_loss has stabilized.

+After that point, the model seems to start overfitting on duration prediction as the train_dur_loss continues going
+down at a slow pace, while val_dur_loss slowly goes up.

 7. Synthesise from the initial custom trained model